 NGL offers one policy for couples with one premium.
 Each individual has their own separate long-term care benefit.
 If shared care is added to the policy, the couple will share a third pool of money if they exhaust their own benefit pool.
 Generally, this provides a larger amount of benefits available to the couple than other shared benefit plans.

-However, because there is one premium, if one spouse/partner passes away, the premium does not change.
+With couples, when one spouse goes on claim the full premium is waived, However, because there is one premium, if one spouse/partner passes away, the premium does not change.
 You also have the option to pay one premium or ten level premiums and have a fully paid policy.
 In addition, you can add a return of premium rider.

 NGL does offer Partnership Long-Term Care Insurance plans in most states.
 Partnership policies provide additional dollar-for-dollar asset protection.
 You can learn more about the federal/state partnership program by finding your state on the LTC NEWS MAP.